valladao/accounting-app/accounting-app-doc/scripts/entries.md

 ---
 ### function submitEntry(entry)

-1. Apply checkData(entry)
+>1.
+Apply checkData(entry)
-2. If OK, add information to *entryList*
+>2.
+If OK, add information to *entryList*
-3. Check if entry contains category: if so add an automatic entry for "Earnings / Loss" directly to *entryList*
+>3.
+Check if entry contains category: if so add an automatic entry for "Earnings / Loss" directly to *entryList*
-5. Sum added value to balance.
+>5.
+For each entryList, sum added value to balance.
-6.
+>6.
+Aaaaa
-7. If error, show error
+>7.
+If error, show error

+^f3f987

 Get data from: [[back-end]]
 Export JSON: *formData*

 ---